cbeuw/Cloak/README.md

 `ProxyMethod` is the name of the proxy method you are using.

 `EncryptionMethod` is the name of the encryption algorithm you want Cloak to use.
-Note: Cloak isn't intended to provide data encryption.
-The point of encryption is to hide fingerprints of proxy protocols.
+Note: Cloak isn't intended to provide transport security.
+The point of encryption is to hide fingerprints of proxy protocols and render the payload statistically random-like.
 If the proxy protocol is already fingerprint-less, which is the case for Shadowsocks, this field can be left as `plain`.
 Options are `plain`, `aes-gcm` and `chacha20-poly1305`.

 `ServerName` is the domain you want to make your ISP or firewall think you are visiting.